Can Meditation Replace Sleep?

 Meditation cannot replace sleep entirely, but it can help make the sleep you do get more productive.

-Whether you are a stay-at-home parent, working full time, or starting your own business, sometimes there just isn’t enough hours in the day to get everything done and feel like you’ve had enough rest.
+Whether you are a stay-at-home parent, working full time, or starting your own business, sometimes there isn’t time in the day to get everything done and get the hours of sleep you need to feel rested and refreshed.

-If you’ve experienced this, you may have asked yourself if there is a way to fit more recharge time into your day, perhaps with meditation?
+If you’ve experienced this, you may have asked yourself if there is a way to fit more recharge time into your day and improve your quality of sleep, maybe with meditation?

 How We Feel Afterward